 What is knitting tech editing?
-A complete guide for beginners
+A complete guide for pattern designers

 What is a knitting tech editor?